dsnezhkov/codebook/README.md

 **Notes:**
  - when first time editing and deleting classification categories and flaws you will be asked to authenticate.
 This is not a security measure by any means (user:admin, password: password), this is done purely so you don't inadvertently delete or modify things if what you mean is a read-only.
 This setup will go away when robust user logons with roles implemented.
- - this code has no verification yet.
-This is a single user workbook.
-Do not put it out on the public internet, it is not meant to serve teams (yet).
-This is also not a production grade code , and is based on sqlite for ease and portability.
- - If you need to share your findings you can rake db:load:data to attach the database.
- - participation to extend and improve the code is more than welcome.

 ###### View screenshots